 The IAC will guide how PCM is conducted in British Columbia with Indigenous Peoples.
 IAC members will have reciprocal learning opportunities, individually and collectively, about existing PCM methods and the application of Indigenous methodologies to PCM.
 These learning opportunities may be presented through peers, networking, contributing to materials shared provincially, nationally and internationally, and where there is interest, to be involved in writing journal articles for publication to a broader audience.

 To date the IAC has discussed and advised on many areas of PCM work including; development of a cultural safety module of survey questions, culturally safer approaches for survey item testing (via cognitive interviews), and report planning.

-Use of the citation below is expected when any of the Indigenous PCM work informs and/or is included in your publications, presentations, social media posts, etc. Thank you!
+Use of the citation below is expected when any of our BC Indigenous PCM work informs and/or is included in your publications, presentations, social media posts, etc. Thank you!

 Morgan, J; Matthew, M; Thevarge, D; Marsden, N; Laliberte, N; Thomson, S; Gillis, T; Corscadden, L; Muller, M; Nourani, S; Cuthbertson, L; 2021; Fire Agreements: Decolonization and Indigenization of British Columbia's Indigenous Patient-Centred Measurement Advisory Committee's Terms of References; www.bcpcm.ca/indigenous-pcm

 Our Indigenous Advisory Committee collaborated with Kwexata'lsp (Ovila Mailhot) Nlaka'pamux and Stó:lō Nation, on the development of our Indigenous PCM logo and the artistic representation of our Fire Agreements.
 Click the screenshot below to watch a short video of the artist’s explanation of the inspiration for his designs for our Indigenous Advisory Committee.